PrashantGyawali/Libman-plus-plus/README.md

+# Libman++
+The modern solution to personal and small scale information resource(book) management.
+Save yourself from the hassle of remembering hundreds of books in your head.
+**Eyestrain? no problem**
+# Darkmode available

+Jokes aside :joy: , this is a simple project i made to learn react.
+Code quality is probably bad.
+But it works as intended.
+**Please report any bugs and issues in this project**

+---
+**CRA Template readme.
+Is this useful?**
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: